 VICE: Hey Brandy, you sell pills and MDMA.
 Is their potential for harm something you think about?

 Brandy: Yeah it's something I've given a lot of thought to, and especially recently.
-In fact, it was the issue that originally held me back from getting to into this line of work.
+In fact, it was the issue that originally held me back from getting into this line of work.
 So now I always keep that in mind when I'm buying, when I'm getting my supply.

 How does that affect your buying?